jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9a-physiocrats.md

 3. Artificers, manufacturers, and merchants
   - They degrade this class with the humiliating title of the barren or unproductive class.

-6 The class of proprietors contributes to the national annual produce by their expences on the improvement of the land.
+{{< s v="6" >}} The class of proprietors contributes to the national annual produce by their expences on the improvement of the land.

 This improvement includes buildings, drains, enclosures, and other ameliorations which they make or maintain on the land.
 These enable the cultivators to raise more produce and pay more rent.
 This advanced rent is the interest or profit due to the proprietor for his cost in improvement.
 In this system, such costs are called ground expences (depenses foncieres)

-7 The cultivators or farmers contribute to the annual produce by their expences on land cultivation.
+{{< s v="7" >}} The cultivators or farmers contribute to the annual produce by their expences on land cultivation.

 In this system, those expences are called the original and annual expences (depenses primitives et depenses annuelles)

-The original expences consist in=
+The original expences consist in:
 - The instruments of husbandry
 - The stock of cattle
 - The seed
 - The maintenance of the farmer's family, servants, and cattle during his first year of occupancy or until he can receive some return from the land

-The annual expences consist in=
+The annual expences consist in:
 - The seed
 - The wear and tear of the instruments of husbandry
 - The annual maintenance of the farmer's servants, cattle, and his family considered as servants employed in cultivation.